aimms/documentation/webui/widget-options.rst

 Item Actions can be configured by the application developer via the AIMMS model, similar to how widget actions are configured.

-To configure item actions, create a string parameter indexed by the WidgetItemActionSpecification set with the index :token:`webui::indexWidgetItemActionSpec`, `ExtensionOrder <library.html#extensionorder>`_ set with :token:`webui::indexPageExtension` and `WidgetActionSpecification <widget-options.html#configuring-widget-actions>`_ set with the index :token:`webui::indexWidgetActionSpec`, for example :token:`MyItemActions(webui::indexWidgetItemActionSpec,webui::indexPageExtension,webui::indexWidgetActionSpec)` as shown here:
+To configure item actions, create a string parameter indexed by the ``WidgetItemActionSpecification`` set with the index ``webui::indexWidgetItemActionSpec``, :any:`webui::ExtensionOrder` set with :any:`webui::indexPageExtension` and
+:any:`webui::WidgetActionSpecification` set with the index :any:`webui::indexWidgetActionSpec`, for example ``MyItemActions(webui::indexWidgetItemActionSpec,webui::indexPageExtension,webui::indexWidgetActionSpec)`` as shown here:

 .. image:: images/ItemActions_StringParameter.png
             :align: center